話題のU.S.国会のダイバーシティー

 The freshmen of the U.S. Congress are said to be ”the most diverse in U.S. history”,

-only ethnic wise but in race and in generation.
+not only ethnic wise but in race and in generation.

 Some of the members include a 68-year-old farmer from West Virginia, a 29-year-old millennial from New York and a 58-year-old Native American single mother from New Mexico.